BerkovichPeter/Mines/README.md

 # Mines
  This is the game commonly known as 'Sapper'.
-Open the cells and try not to explose.
+Open the cells with a left button of the mouse and try not to explose.
+Numbers in the cells indicate how many mines are nearby.
+ Click the right button to flag the suspicious cell.
 The bot-helper is added - just click the mouse wheel.
 ## Installation
 API:29